 It is not easy to implement smooth communication in teams even when projects are run completely on Agile methods.
 Conflicts do occur and it is natural.
 In the best-case scenario, they bring positive outcomes favoring progress.
 Otherwise, the consequences for a software development team may be rather destructive leading to poor performance or even dismissals.

-The cost of such clashes is high for businesses.
-The findings revealed by CPP Inc. says that the U.S. employees spend about 2.8 hours a week handling conflicts.
+For businesses, the cost of such clashes is high.
+The findings revealed by CPP Inc. says that the US employees spend about 2.8 hours a week handling conflicts.
 These figures relate not only to the software industry, of course, still, they give food for thoughts.

 Finding effective methods of preventing conflicts is definitely worth time and effort.
 We at Svitla have simplified the task by outlining essential conflict-proof measures and a few more resolution tactics.
 Scroll down to get the answers.

 The truth is, disagreements in a software development team often stem from inattentive project planning.
 The latter may include anything from failing to clarify client’s requirements for poor risk management.
 Even if a team does everything correctly, the result may not necessarily meet client’s expectations, which inevitably leads to escalation.
 The outcome is stress, broken deadlines, and demotivated the team.